A Place in the Sun (Lit album): Reception and legacy

-The album peaked at #31 on the US Billboard 200, Singles from the album were "My Own Worst Enemy", which reached #1 on Billboards Modern Rock Tracks chart for eleven weeks, "Zip-Lock" and "Miserable".
-A Place in the Sun has been certified platinum by in sales by the RIAA, in the United States.A Place in the Sun received mixed reviews.
+The album peaked at #31 on the US Billboard 200 chart and #1 on the Billboard Heatseekers Albums chart.
+Three singles from the album were released: "My Own Worst Enemy", "Zip-Lock," and "Miserable."
+A Place in the Sun has been certified gold by in sales by the RIAA in the United States on June 21, 1999, and later certified platinum by the RIAA on October 27, 1999.

+The first single from A Place in the Sun, "My Own Worst Enemy," reached #1 on Billboards Modern Rock Tracks chart for eleven weeks, reached #6 on the Billboard Mainstream Rock chart.
+"My Own Worst Enemy" was certified double platinum by the RIAA on May 8, 2020, 21 years after the single's release.
+The album's second single, "Zip-Lock," peaked at #11 on the Billboard Modern Rock Tracks chart and #34 on the Billboard Mainstream Rock chart.
+"Miserable," the third single from the album, peaked at #3 on the Billboard Modern Rock Tracks chart and #29 on the Billboard Mainstream Rock chart.

+A Place in the Sun received mixed reviews.
 Leslie Matthew in AllMusic described it as "an album that is sonically more focused, but it also unfortunately makes the band sound like replicas of a dozen of their post-grunge contemporaries: neither Better Than Ezra or Less Than Jake".
 At NME, the songs "My Own Worst Enemy" and "No Big Thing" were described as having "a hook as sharp and persistent as a leech".
 It went on to say, "Gonzoid trash fun maybe, but how we got from The Dead Kennedys to here remains a mystery."
 NME listed the album as one of "20 Pop Punk Albums Which Will Make You Nostalgic".

 The album was a massive influence on Eve 6's Horrorscope (2000), Good Charlotte's Good Charlotte (2000), American Hi-Fi's American Hi-Fi (2001), The All-American Rejects' Move Along (2005) and Zebrahead's Broadcast to the World (2006).